- Yeast infections, a common cause of vulvovaginitis, will affect around 75 percent of women in their lifetime.

 - antibacterial creams applied directly to the skin

 - oral antihistamines, if an allergic reaction is a possibility

 Your doctor may also recommend a personal hygiene routine to help heal the infection and prevent it from recurring.
 This could include taking sitz baths and wiping properly after using the toilet.

-Other suggestions include wearing loose clothing and cotton underwear to allow the circulation of air and reduce moisture.
+Other suggestions include wearing loose clothing and cotton underwear to allow the circulation of air and to reduce moisture.
 Removing underwear at bedtime may also help.

 Proper cleansing is important and may help prevent irritation.
 This is especially true if the infection is bacterial.
-Avoid using bubble bath, perfumed soaps, and washing powders as much as possible.
+Avoid using bubble baths, perfumed soaps, and washing powders as much as possible.
 Opt for sitz baths instead.
 You may also find sensitive-skin versions of these products less irritating.

 A cold compress is useful to relieve pain on swollen or tender areas.

 It’s important to alert your sexual partners if your vulvovaginitis is the result of an STI.
 All sexual partners should receive treatment for the condition, even if they’re not currently showing symptoms.

 Most cases of vulvovaginitis will heal quickly when properly treated.
 Return to your doctor if you don’t see an improvement within one week.
 You may find that alternative treatments are more effective.